Social Democratic Party (Japan): Since 2020

 On 14 November 2020, the party voted to agree to a merger arrangement with the Constitutional Democratic Party of Japan (CDP), allowing members to leave the SDP and join the latter party.
 The majority of the party supported the agreement and joined the CDP; however, party leader Fukushima herself was opposed to the merger agreement and remains a member of the Social Democratic Party.

 In the 2021 Japanese general election, the party lost one of their two seats.

-On 2 November 2025, Kunio Arakaki expressed his intention to quit the Social Democratic Party.
+On 2 November 2025, Kunio Arakaki expressed his intention to quit the Social Democratic Party for a "different option and disagreements about expanding the party's influence".
 Arakaki finally quit the party on 19 November 2025, making the party lose all of its seats in the House of Representatives.

+After the CDP and the Komeito formed the Centrist Reform Alliance in January 2026, the SDP objected to of the alliance's acceptance of the 2015 Legislation for Peace and Security.
+The SDP then withdrew from the CDP parliamentary faction to form its own.

+In the 2026 Japanese general election, the party failed to win any seats for the first time since its founding.
+The 2026 party leadership election cycle began shortly after this loss with three candidates in the running.
+This marked the first time in about 13 years where an SDP leadership election featured multiple candidates.
+Party leader candidates included incumbent leader Mizuho Fukushima, former House of Councillors member and previous Deputy Leader Yūko Ōtsubaki, and current House of Councillors member and Deputy Leader LaSalle Ishii.
+The first round of ballots were counted on March 23 with Ishii eliminated from the running but no candidate winning an absolute majority.
+A runoff election was scheduled for April 4 and 5 with votes counted on April 6.
+Fukushima emerged as the winner of the runoff election.